 Little did the founding Jesuits realize that this would only be the beginning.
 It was that same ability to read the signs of the times and to respond accordingly that has characterized the development of several other programs within the school.
 Programs in Pastoral Counseling, Spirituality and Spiritual Direction, and Pastoral Studies have evolved over forty years to round out the vision of renewal in religious education in response to the new directions of the Second Vatican Council.

-Currently there are three thirty-six credit Masters programs, one sixty credit program, two certificate programs, and two doctoral programs offered on three campuses.
-But far beyond the wildest dreams of Pope John and the Jesuit founders, the Graduate School of Religion and Religious Education has now moved into cyber space with the Masters of Religious Education (Youth and Young Adult concentration), the Masters of Pastoral Care and the Certificate in Faith Formation offered online.
+Currently there are three thirty-six credit Masters programs, one forty two and one sixty credit program, two certificate programs, and two doctoral programs offered on three campuses.
+But far beyond the wildest dreams of Pope John and the Jesuit founders, the Graduate School of Religion and Religious Education has now moved into cyber space with the Masters of Religious Education (Youth and Young Adult concentration), the Masters of Pastoral Care and the Certificate in Faith Formation Masters of Christian Spirituality and a Masters in Pastoral Studies and a Certificate in Faith Formation offered online.
 The scope of the mission of the Graduate School of Religious Education in the twenty-first century is virtually without boundaries.